BaptisteLalanne/ANTLR4-C-Compiler/README.md

 $ python3 ifcc-test.py testfiles
 ```

-The script run our binary with c-like file as input, do the same with a legit c compiler (i.e.: gcc), and then compare results.
+The script runs our binary with c-like file as input, does the same with a legit c compiler (in our case, gcc 9.3), and then compares the results.

 For each test, there is four possibles cases :
 - TEST OK,